UK Employee-First Support • Plain English • Evidence-led

 13) HR says “we found no evidence” but I have proof.
 What should I do?

-Ask for the decision reasons in writing, what evidence they considered, and what policy they relied on.
+Ask for the decision reasons in writing, what evidence they considered, and which policy they relied on.
 Keep your evidence organised and ask about appeal/grievance routes.

 14) Can my employer discipline me without any investigation?